Baby movements in pregnancy

 You may be less likely to be aware of your baby’s movements when you are active or busy.

-But don’t assume this is why you can’t feel your baby’s movements.
-If you think your baby’s movements have slowed down, stopped or changed contact your midwife or maternity unit immediately.
+But you should still feel regular movement, it will just be different to those with the placenta in the more usual place.
+Do not assume an anterior placenta is why you can’t feel your baby’s movements.
+Contact your midwife or maternity unit immediately if you think your baby’s movements have slowed down, stopped or changed.
 It’s always best to get checked.

-Your baby lying head down or bottom first will not affect whether you can feel them move.
+If your baby lying head down or bottom first (known as breech) will not affect how you feel movements.

 Can I make my baby move?